 Audit Heroes Awards – 2020

 Congratulations to our Audit Heroes for 2020!
-This year’s Audit Heroes were chosen from among a record 228 nominations across all categories.
-Following a comprehensive shortlisting and judging process, we are delighted to announce our winners for 2020.
+Our Audit Heroes were chosen from among a record 228 nominations across all categories.
+There were six awards categories.

-All of the shortlisted entries for each category will feature in our online Hall of Fame over the coming weeks.
-Congratulations again all of our shortlisted candidates and to our winners who demonstrate strong evidence of being champions for clinical audit.
+In addition, all of the shortlisted entries for each category can be found in our online Hall of Fame.
+Congratulations again to all of our shortlisted candidates and to our winners who demonstrate strong evidence of being champions for clinical audit.

 Clinical Audit Professional of the Year